Important Notice on Independence University Accreditation

 Why is nonprofit important?

 As a nonprofit college, we do not have shareholders, investors, or for profit owners.
 This means our focus is 100% on our students and their success.
-Moreover, as a nonprofit college we have the freedom to invest our resources into our students, the quality of our programs, and the student support services critical for online programs.
+Moreover, as a nonprofit college we have the freedom to invest our resources in our students, the quality of our programs, and the student support services critical for our degree programs.

 What does accredited mean?

 Independence University's accredited status means the university has met specific standards for curriculum, educational delivery, faculty qualifications, and facilities.
 Accreditation also means that IU is subjected to ongoing peer review and examination by outside evaluators to ensure a commitment to quality education.

 Why does it matter?

 Accreditation is important because it ensures continued improvement and shows the college's commitment to meeting a rigorous set of quality standards.
 Accreditation is also important because it's a requirement for students to participate in federal financial aid programs which help make college more affordable.

 For military veterans who are eligible for the Chapter 33 Post 9/11 GI Bill® and whose fees exceed the annual cap, the Department of Veteran Affairs will cover half of your remaining tuition and fees for the fiscal year.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill